 The Fund seeks to achieve its objectives by investing principally in floating rate debt securities.
 The Fund invests in floating rate debt securities with an interest rate that resets quarterly) based on the London Interbank Offered Rate ("LIBOR").
 While the Fund invests without restriction as to the maturity of any single debt security, the Fund's portfolio average effective duration (a measure of interest rate risk similar to maturity) will be one year or less.
-When the Fund invests in debt securities, each security must be rated no lower than the A category by Standard & Poor's Ratings Group or no lower than the A category by Fitch Ratings, Inc. If a debt security is downgraded to below an A rating, the Fund will sell such security within 30 days.
+When the Fund invests in debt securities, each security must be rated no lower than the A category by Standard & Poor's Ratings Group or no lower than the A category by Moody's Investors Service or no lower than the A category by Fitch Ratings, Inc. If a debt security is downgraded to below an A rating, the Fund will sell such security within 30 days.